ufs-community/uwtools/docs/sections/user_guide/uw_yaml/forecast_yaml.rst

 ``lateral_boundary_conditions:``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The optional section describes how the lateral boundary conditions have been prepared for a limited-area configuration of the model forecast.
+The optional block describes how the lateral boundary conditions have been prepared for a limited-area configuration of the model forecast.
 It is required for a limited-area forecast.
 The following entries in its subtree are used for the forecast:

 ``interval_hours:``
 """""""""""""""""""